Huse-lab/SettleEtAl_Beta2IntegrinPhagocytosis/README.md

     * Phagocytic Efficiency - Acidified Particles divided by Total Particles
   * Phagocytic index can also be calculated as Acidified Particles / Num Cells
   * Rows in each table represent time points analyzed, each column represents a sample analyzed.
 For single sample analyses, there will only be one column.

+ ##  Confocal Microscopy Phagocytic Cup Polarization Analysis Instructions

+ Main Script: PhagocyticCupQuantification_v4.m

+ Dependencies: Contained within Functions Folder

+ MATLAB Version: 2022b

+Raw Data Requirements: This analysis code is written to analyze 3D confocal microscopy data from a Stellaris 8 with Lightning deconvolution saved as individual .tif files.
+The v4 version included here uses both the Lightning devoncoluted and Raw data for analysis.
+The Lightning file (file ending in '_Lng.tif') is used for particle thesholding and segmenting to define the cup-cell interface, while intensity values are extracted from the Raw file (same label, without _Lng.tif).
+The Lightning and raw files must be in the same folder with the same name except for the Lng identifier.
+The code will check at the start and throw a warning for any missing Lng or raw files.

+ To Run Analysis:
+ - Place all .tif files (both raw and Lng) into a directory of interest.
+ - Run the first section, select the directory of interest
+ - Run the second section, this will prompt you to identify which channel contains the particle
+ - Run the Main Loop.
+The runtime will depend on a number of factors.
+The rate-limiting step will be load each image into MATLAB, which is dependent on file size and whether it is being loaded locally or from a server.
+For the demo files included, it should take between 5-10 seconds per image to analyze.
+ - At the end of the loop, the code will generate a table with results for each analyzed sample.
+Each row corresponds to one sample:
+   * TotalStain and TotalStainRaw: mean fluoresence intensity of measured stain within the bounds of the whole cell, as identified by thresholding described in the methods.
+TotalStain extracts value directly from Lightning deconvoluted file and TotalStainRaw extracts directly from the Raw image file.
+   * ParticleStain and ParticleStainRaw: mean fluoresence intensity of the measured stain at the interface of particle and cell
+   * Ignore all other fields, as they are vestigial and not relevant for analysis here.
+If the image contains two color channels, it will assume that the stain of interest is contained in the channel not indicated to be the particle (specified in the second section)
+If the image contains more than two color channels, it will run the analysis for all additional stains labeled Stain1, Stain2, Stain3...
+This table can be used to generate the ratios described in the paper.
+Accumulation Ratio is defined as ParticleStainRaw / TotalStainRaw.